Are Birth Records Public in Pennsylvania?

 New Castle, PA 16103-1528

-Completed applications received in the Pennsylvania DVR will be processed within 45 days from the date of receipt.
+Completed Pennsylvania birth certificate applications received by the DVR will be processed within 45 days from the date of receipt.
 If the Division cannot locate a requested record, the DVR will issue a statement of no record found.
 Fees are non-refundable.